QuantEcon/lecture-source-jl/rst_files/smoothing.rst

 Linear-quadratic versions of the Lucas-Stokey tax-smoothing model are described in :doc:`lqramsey`

-The key difference between those lectures and this one is
+The key differences between those lectures and this one are

 * Here the decision maker takes all prices as exogenous, meaning that his decisions do not affect them

 * In :doc:`lqramsey` and :doc:`opt_tax_recur`, the decision maker -- the government in the case of these lectures -- recognizes that his decisions affect prices